dxxmsdxy/onchain-canon/README.md

 A license can turn an OC inscription into an IP NFT where ownership of the inscription confers rights.

-The license can be identified by name or by pointing to an inscription of the license on-chain.
+The license can be identified by name or by pointing to the inscription ID of the license on-chain.

 If no license is specified, all rights are reserved as normal by their rights holders, and are not associated with OC inscription ownership in any way.